hannonhill/Cascade-Web-Services-Examples/php/template-functions/README.md

 Given a template ID, publishes all related pages.

-**displayTemplateTree.php**
+**displayTemplateRelationships.php**

-Given a template, displays all related content types.
+Given a template ID, displays all related content types.

+**saveAsXMLTemplateRelationships.php**

+Given a template ID, creates an XML representation of related assets (content types, pages).